ddodoo/danieldodoo-syself-devops/README.md

 - GitOps framework to manage helm chart repository and automate deployment to Kubernetes cluster

-- A CI/CD Pipeline with Docker to build application code and push container image docker hub registry
+- A CI/CD Pipeline with Docker to build application code and push container image to docker hub registry

 **Tools: Terraform, Kubernetes, Helm, Docker, Github Actions, ArgoCD**